 JR IRON CHEF VT

 The 6th Annual Jr Iron Chef VT was a huge success with over 1,200 people filling the Champlain Valley Expo!
-Stay tuned for the Save the date for the 7th annual event in 2014.
+Save the date for the 7th annual event on March 22, 2014.
 For more information, go to jrironchefvt.org.

 FRESH FRUIT AND VEGETABLE PROGRAM

-Vermont FEED is working in partnership with the Vermont Department of Education and Green Mountain Farm to School to bring this important program to schools throughout Vermont.
+Vermont FEED works in partnership with the Vermont Agency of Education and Green Mountain Farm to School to bring this important program to schools throughout Vermont.
 For information on the program in Vermont, click here and visit schoolmealsvt.com.

-NORTHEAST REGIONAL LEAD AGENCY FOR THE NATIONAL FARM TO SCHOOL NETWORK
+NORTHEAST REGIONAL LEAD AGENCY AND STATE LEAD FOR THE NATIONAL FARM TO SCHOOL NETWORK

 FARM TO INSTITUTION NEW ENGLAND

-Farm to Institution New England -- FINE -- is a six-state collaboration that connects schools, colleges, hospitals, and others institutions to producers of locally-grown foods.
-FINE encourages farmers and institutional buyers to develop sustainable and mutually-beneficial relationships that enhance the well-being of institutions' food consumers and our regional agricultural economy.
+Farm to Institution New England -- FINE -- is a six-state collaboration that connects various institutions to producers of locally-grown foods.
+FINE encourages farmers and institutional buyers to develop sustainable and mutually-beneficial relationships that enhance the well-being of consumers and strengthen the regional agricultural economy.
 Vermont FEED serves on the Advisory Board of this growing program.